We have a strong Leadership Team with experience in social care and business development and management.

 As well as her financial skills, Helen has a wide range of operational management and leadership experience including project management, financial transformation and change, placing and managing outsourced services

 “I enjoy working with our skilled team to maximise the benefit to carers by meeting the challenges and opportunities of the current political and economic landscape.”

-Anna Bainbridge – People Manager
+Anna Bainbridge – Head of People

 Anna joined Carers Trust Cambridgeshire, Peterborough Norfolk in May 2002 when the organisation was known as Crossroads Care.

 Anna’s background is in art, psychology and the charitable sector.
 She worked as a Researcher at the University of Hertfordshire on studies such as the effect of bullying on primary age children and the development of pre-term children.
 Previous roles focussed on work with children and young people with disabilities.

 In her time with Carers Trust Cambridgeshire, Peterborough, Norfolk, Anna has worked as a Care Manager, Operations Manager, Quality Manager and Head of Care.
 She has a broad range of experience covering contract and partnership management, project management, grants and tenders, quality standards and people management.

 “Our amazing charity is home to so many remarkable and skilled people, who are dedicated to helping families in so many different ways to ensure that they and their loved ones are supported to live their lives as they choose to do.”

 Hannah Clay – Head of Fundraising & Engagement